PaddlePaddle/PARL/benchmark/torch/ddpg/README.md

 # To train an agent for HalfCheetah-v1 game
 python train.py

-# To train for other game
+# To train for other games
 # python train.py --env [ENV_NAME]